vitalets/playwright-bdd/docs/writing-steps.md

 ## Playwright-style
 Playwright-style allows you to write step definitions like a regular playwright tests.
-You get all benefits of [custom fixtures](https://playwright.dev/docs/test-fixtures#with-fixtures), both test-scoped and worker-scoped.
+You get all benefits of [built-in fixtures](https://playwright.dev/docs/test-fixtures#built-in-fixtures) as well as [custom fixtures](https://playwright.dev/docs/test-fixtures#with-fixtures).

 Playwright-style highlights: